Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Results

 \subsection{Heat flux relaxation}

 As a first test case, a spatially homogeneous heat flux relaxation is considered, in order to validate the second-order accuracy of the ED-DVM scheme in time.
-A single adiabatic mesh cell is filled with argon gas at density $\rho=1.79$ kg/m$^3$ and temperature $T=273$~K. Only one velocity direction is allowed and the heat flux is initially set in that direction to $q_x(0)=\rho(3RT)^{3/2}$ using Grad's 13 moments distribution~\cite{struchtrup2003regularization} with a pressure tensor equal to zero:
+A single adiabatic mesh cell is filled with argon gas at density $\rho=1.79$ kg/m$^3$ and temperature $T=273$~K. Only one velocity direction is allowed and the heat flux is initially set in that direction to $q_x(0)=\frac{1}{2}\rho(RT)^{3/2}$ using Grad's 13 moments distribution~\cite{struchtrup2003regularization} with a traceless pressure tensor equal to zero:

-The heat flux then relaxes exponentially towards equilibrium at a rate $\tau=1/\nu$.
-Fig.~\ref{fig:heatflux} shows that ED-DVM is able to properly resolve this test case even with time steps several times larger than the relaxation time.
-Furthermore, the error comparison (Fig.~\ref{fig:heatflux_error}) clearly displays the expected second-order convergence in time, with ED-DVM performing even slightly better than DUGKS at large time steps.
+Using the Shakhov BGK model, the heat flux then relaxes exponentially towards equilibrium at a rate $\mathrm{Pr}/\tau$.
+Fig.~\ref{fig:heatflux} shows that ED-DVM is able to properly resolve this test case, even with time steps several times larger than the relaxation time for which DUGKS appears more unstable.
+Furthermore, the error comparison (Fig.~\ref{fig:heatflux_error}) clearly displays the expected second-order convergence in time, with ED-DVM performing slightly better than DUGKS.